tigranb2/CassBlock/README.md

 # CassBlock
 ## Installation
-Note: this program has only been tested on Ubuntu 18.04 LTS.
+_This program has only been tested on Ubuntu 18.04 LTS._

 Execute line by line:
 ```shell
 sudo su